Bad Freienwalde: History

 The development was further promoted, when in 1799 the small Neoclassical Freienwalde Castle was built according to plans by David Gilly as a summer residence of Princess Frederika Louisa of Hesse-Darmstadt, the widow of King Frederick William II of Prussia.
 Its park was redesigned by Peter Joseph Lenné in 1822.
 The industrialist and politician Walther Rathenau acquired the palace in 1909, it was nationalised after his assassination in 1922.
 Freienwalde achieved the official status of spa town (Bad) in 1925.

+During the final stages of World War II, on 11 March 1945, it was visited by Adolf Hitler in his last visit on the war front.
+On 16–20 April 1945, fights between the 1st Polish Army and 9th German Army took place in the area, won by the Poles.

+From 1947 to 1952 of the State of Brandenburg, from 1952 to 1990 of the Bezirk Frankfurt of East Germany and since 1990 again of Brandenburg.